-Academic Honor Scholarships: Warren Wilson College offers honor scholarships to newly admitted students based on academic achievement and promise, not on financial need.
-To be considered, students should contact the Admission Office.
+Academic Scholarships: Warren Wilson College offers scholarships to newly admitted students based on academic achievement and promise, not on financial need.
+To be considered, new or re-admitted students should contact the Admission Office.

 North Carolina Students: Full-time students who are residents of North Carolina and file the FAFSA will be considered for the North Carolina Need-Based Scholarship.
 This scholarship is based on need that is defined by the state of North Carolina.
 There is also a required residency form that must be filled out to make the final award to the student.

 For Presbyterian Students: Members of the Presbyterian Church (U.S.A.) may apply for aid through the PCUSA office of Financial Aid for Studies.
 Information is available by writing to Presbyterian Church (U.S.A.), Financial Aid for Studies, 100 Witherspoon Street, Louisville, KY 40202-1396, or through their web page: http://gamc.pcusa.org/ministries/financialaid.
 Dependents of Presbyterian ministers will automatically receive a $1,000 grant from Warren Wilson College.
 Warren Wilson College will also match up to $500 per semester any scholarship provided by a Presbyterian Church to one of its students.
 The scholarship from the congregation must be applied to tuition charges.
 For further information, contact the Office of Financial Aid.